SurbhiS19/G2M-cab-insights/README.md

 # G2M Cab DataSets
-In the G2M insight for Cab Investment firm project, we will show which company (Yellow Cab or Pink Cab) is the better opportunity to invest in it.
+In the G2M insight for Cab Investment firm project, we will show which company (Yellow Cab or Pink Cab) is better for investment.

-Here are some points before checking the results out:
+Here are some points before checking the results:

-We use 4 datasets,: Cab_Data.csv City.csv Customer_ID.csv Transaction_ID.csv US Bank holidays.csv
+We use 4 datasets,: Cab_Data.csv City.csv Customer_ID.csv Transaction_ID.csv

-Profit is defined by me: Profit = Price Charged - Cost of Trip
+Profit is defined as: Profit = Price Charged - Cost of Trip

 Following analysis has been performed:
     Data Correlation for both the cabs